dylanwozny/next-pages-routing/README.md

 # To do App for DMIT2008

-Based on app built with vanilla js and parcel
+This application uses REACT and the REACT library NEXT.js Based on app built with vanilla js and parcel

 # To do App.
 Built with: